Learn about copyright violations at Vakilsearch. Talk to our IP experts to know the legal action against infringement

 Acts Not Covered Under Copyright Infringement

-There are certain acts that are not considered copyright infringement, such as fair use, which allows limited use of copyrighted material for criticism, comment, news reporting, teaching, scholarship, or research.
+Certain acts are not considered copyright, such as fair use, which allows limited use of copyrighted material for criticism, comment, news reporting, teaching, scholarship, or research.
 Other exemptions include use for public interest, private or personal use, or incidental use.
 Here are a few points:

 Copyright Infringement: Understanding Ownership for Legal Claims